ZhuZhengyi/baudstorage/README.md

 ## Use Cases and Ecosystem

-BaudEngine on CFS
+BaudEngine on BaudStorage

 minio integration

-CBASE - HBase on CFS
+HBase on BaudStorage

 nginx integration for image service